FLC-Technologies/jde-technical/README.md

 ### Repository Structure

-Your repository should look as follows:
+Your repository should have a structure similar to the following:

 ```bash
 jde-technical/